-Use the contact information on this webpage.
-Be sure to provide the facility name and city, as well as the Plant ID (if known).
-The AAR Summary will be sent to the email address used to make the request.
+Use the contact information on this web page.
+Provide your name, email, and the Plant ID of the facility for which you are requesting the AAR Summary.
+If the Plant ID is not known provide the facility name and city within the comments.
+The AAR Summary will be sent to the email address provided.
 Alternatively, you can contact the DNR at 515-725-8200 (ask to speak to a member of the dispersion modeling team).

 Can I review the information used to produce the AAR Summary?

 Yes.
 The electronic modeling files and full technical reports associated with the information contained in the AAR Summary are available upon request, using the contact information on this page.
 This information is only available electronically and cannot be sent via mail.

 Is there any cost associated with requesting an AAR Summary?